 By CATHY BUSSEWITZ and MARINA RIKER

-HONOLULU (AP) - Hawaii lawmakers are heading into their second full week of the 2016 legislative session.
+HONOLULU (AP) - Hawaii lawmakers are up against a major deadline as they head into the final month of the legislative session.

 Bills dealing with homelessness, sugar workers and a slew of other topics need to pass out of the second chamber by Thursday.
 Otherwise, those policy ideas will die.

 As Hawaii looks for solutions to its homelessness crisis, lawmakers are considering a program that would help connect homeless individuals with day jobs.